CapoVelo.com - - Cycling Linked to Improved Mental Health

 Exercise reduces the risk of cardiovascular disease, stroke, diabetes, and mortality from all causes, but its association with mental health remains unclear.

 Previous research into the effect of exercise on mental health has conflicting results.
-While some evidence suggests that exercise may improve mental health, the relationship could go both ways — for example inactivity could be a symptom of and contributor to poor mental health, and being active could be a sign of or contribute to resilience.
+While some evidence suggests that exercise may improve mental health, the relationship could go both ways — for example, inactivity could be a symptom of and contributor to poor mental health, and being active could be a sign of or contribute to resilience.
 The authors note that their study cannot confirm cause and effect.

 “Depression is the leading cause of disability worldwide, and there is an urgent need to find ways to improve mental health through population health campaigns,” says Dr Adam Chekroud, Assistant Professor of Psychiatry at Yale University, and Chief Scientist at Spring Health, USA.
 “Exercise is associated with a lower mental health burden across people no matter their age, race, gender, household income and education level.
 Excitingly, the specifics of the regime, like the type, duration, and frequency, played an important role in this association.
-We are now using this to try and personalise exercise recommendations, and match people with a specific exercise regime that helps improve their mental health.”
+We are now using this to try and personalize exercise recommendations, and match people with a specific exercise regime that helps improve their mental health.”

 In the study, the authors used data from 1.2 million adults across all 50 US states who completed the Behavioral Risk Factor Surveillance System survey in 2011, 2013, and 2015.
 This included demographic data, as well as information about their physical health, mental health, and health behaviors.
 The study did not take mental health disorders into account, other than depression.